Last Updated: March 29, 2014

 More ordering options + More formats (hardcover, eBook) + More information about the book

 News: Ashkenazi Levites paternally descend from an Iranian people not from Khazars or Slavs, per genetic evidence revealed in a new study by Siiri Rootsi et al. discussed here, here, here, and here.
 Since no other paternal or maternal haplogroup among Ashkenazim comes from a Central Asian Turkic source either, we are now left with the total absence of evidence for Khazar ancestry in Ashkenazi Jews.
 I had researched the possibility of Khazar ancestry for 20 years.
-Surprisingly, there is evidence for small amounts of Southern Chinese, North and West African, and Slavic ancestry in Ashkenazi Jews, but not for Turkic Khazar ancestry.
+Surprisingly, there is evidence for small amounts of Southern Chinese, North African, and Slavic ancestry in Ashkenazi Jews, but not for Turkic Khazar ancestry.

 Vladimir Klyutchnikov together with "Oleg Ivik" (the collective pseudonym of Olga Kolobova and Valeriy Ivanov) wrote the new book titled Khazary that was published by Lomonosov in Moscow in 2013 in the Russian language.
 It includes both archaeological and historical data related to the Khazars.
 The authors' own archaeological expeditions form part of the discussion.